JiaHao0607/Java-assessment/README.md

  It's time to see how much you learned about Java and Object Oriented Programming.

  ## Part 1: Understanding the StudentGen project
- 1. Download the source code and import the project using IntelliJ Idea or any other IDE you prefer.
+ 1. Download the source code and import the project using Visual Studio Code, IntelliJ IDEA, or any other IDE you prefer.
  2. Understand the project stucture:
  * Packages
  * Classes
  * Functionality
- 3. Run and test the project to get a deeper undertanding of how it works (remember the persistence mindset!).
+ 3. Run and test the project to get a deeper undertanding of how it works.

   ## Part 2: Implementing the Student and StudentService missing features
   1. Open the *Student* class (`src/com/generation/model/Student.java`) and implement the following methods: